0

 • Trim each stem flat across the bottom just below a node.

-• Remove all but the top 1-2 sets of leaves.
+• Remove all but the top 1-2 sets of leaves, including any flowers or hips.

 • If the leaves are large, cut the top half of each leaf off to prevent excess transpiration.